 What breeds of dogs do you have?

-Are the dogs potty trained?
+Are your dogs house or potty trained?

 Are the dogs good with cats/kids/other dogs?

-Do you have puppies?
+Do you normally have puppies?

 How big will my puppy get?